mellaurie/tone/pages/04.tone21/07.pods/page.md

 #### Rationale
 One of the common complaints about remote learning is that both learners and faculty feel very isolated and alone.
 It is important to provide some structure to encourage learner-learner interactions.
 Faculty who have used this strategy report that comments show up in end of course 'evaluations' that learners, for the first time in their degree, made a friend because of this course structure.
 Social connections are critical for many learners.
 Furthermore, encouraging learners to review each others' work is a cognitive task that encourages deep approaches to learning.

+!!!!
+Click the link to the 'Learning Pod Place' (a OneNote binder) below to access a sign-up sheet and collaborative workspace.